Starscream: Aligned series

-In the sequels series Transformers: Robots in Disguise, it is revealed that Starscream survived his encounter with the Predacons, having inadvertently killed Skylynx and Darksteel by setting off a room full of weapons.
+In the sequel series Transformers: Robots in Disguise, it is revealed that Starscream survived his encounter with the Predacons, having inadvertently killed Skylynx and Darksteel by setting off a room full of weapons.
 After reformatting his body, he hid until he could regain his full power, tracking seven Minicons Megatron had been experimenting on to give himself greater power than even a Prime.
 This led the Autobots to believe he was dead and allowed him to operate incognito.
-Eventually, Starscream was able to find the Minicons on Earth, and hired an Insecticon and two mercenaries named Roughedge and Shadelock to retrieve them for him.
+Eventually, Starscream was able to find the Minicons on Earth and hired an Insecticon and two mercenaries named Roughedge and Shadelock to retrieve them for him.
 He also came into possession of Megatron's Dark Star Saber and promptly took control of it, though the sword rejected him and he could not access its full power.
 Nevertheless, he still desired the Minicons' power as part of his plans for revenge and galactic conquest.

 After the Autobots Fixit, Jetstorm and Slipstream are captured during the hunt for the Minicons, Starscream has them brought to him.
 Upon learning that his old enemy, Bumblebee, is also on Earth, he threatens to terminate the Minicons unless Bumblebee surrenders to him.
 Bumblebee promptly does so in order to secure their release, and Starscream merges with six of the seven Minicons.
 Unfortunately for Starscream, Optimus Prime arrives and merges with the seventh Minicon before defeating Starscream with the help of Bumblebee's team.
 After being separated from the Minicons, Starscream falls comatose and is loaded onto Optimus's ship for transport back to Cybertron where he will face justice for his crimes.

+In the 2022 show Transformers: EarthSpark, Starscream served under Megatron during the war between the Autobots and Decepticons, until Megatron's defection to the Autobots sometime after their arrival on Earth.
+He partook in the Battle of the Spacebridge, unsuccessfully trying to prevent the former Decepticon leader from hurling the AllSpark through the spacebridge back to Cybertron.
+Optimus Prime's destruction of the spacebridge, as well as the loss of the AllSpark, brought the war to a swift end.

+Fifteen years later, Starscream had been captured and imprisoned in a secret G.H.O.S.T. detention facility.
+Undeterred, he watched with glee as recent inmate Soundwave released Ravage into the facility to perform recon.
+Decoy While still a prisoner, Starscream glared angrily as he watched Skullcruncher be experimented on by G.H.O.S.T.